-Overnight Camp, Environmental Leadership Program, and Family Camp
+Overnight Camp, ELP, CIT

 This is a recommended list of clothing and equipment for a 2-week session.
-Quantities for a 1week session follow in parentheses.
-Campers attending consecutive sessions and staying at camp for Intersession should pack for a 2-week session.
-Laundry services are not available for campers staying for a single session.
-Make additions you feel will be appropriate for your camper's comfort, but remember that storage space is limited.
+Quantities for a 1-week session follow in parentheses.
+Make additions you feel will be appropriate for your camper's comfort.

 Label all items with your camper's first and last names, using permanent marker or nametapes.
 Campers should plan to wear and/or carry items with them daily (asterisked below).
-Family Camp participants should use the list as a guide.
 This checklist can be put in luggage to remind campers what to pack at the end of camp!